-His parents did not make the connection between the incident with the dog and Alex resisting the pushchair because it wasn’t an obvious or logical explanation.
+His parents did not make the connection between the incident with the dog and Alex resisting the stroller because it wasn’t an obvious or logical explanation.

-The result was, whenever the boys were put into the pushchair, Martin would be absolutely fine, while Alex would cry and struggle and protest.
+The result was, whenever the boys were put into the stroller, Martin would be absolutely fine, while Alex would cry and struggle and protest.

 This was purely unconscious, but affected their expressions, tone of voice, and the way they responded to each boy.

-As these experiences started to build, Alex’s subconscious continued to interpret and file the meanings it assigned to them – filtered through the previous experiences, including the original data that provided the “proof” of the fact that being in the pushchair was life-threatening.
+As these experiences started to build, Alex’s subconscious continued to interpret and file the meanings it assigned to them – filtered through the previous experiences, including the original data that provided the “proof” of the fact that being in the stroller was life-threatening.

 Alex’s subconscious added to the existing data that the fact that his parents were insisting on forcing him into a “life-threatening” situation meant that he couldn’t completely trust them.

 They unwittingly treated him accordingly; and even though this was done with great love, it reinforced Alex’s image of himself as being “stubborn” and different to his brother.

 One Saturday, when he was four years old, one of these incidents led to his running into the corner of a table at full speed, causing a gash in his forehead.

-While Alex spent the day in A & E, in pain, his brother spent the day bonding with their dad over fixing a car.
+While Alex spent the day in Emergency Room, in pain, his brother spent the day bonding with their dad over fixing a car.